ObayaDevOps/medoptics-nextjs/README.md

 Link: https://www.sanity.io/

-To Manage the account, log in to the admin panel:
+To Manage the account, log in to the admin panel add '/manage' to the end of the URL:

 Link: https://www.sanity.io/manage

+From here the key info to change is :
+NEXT_PUBLIC_SANITY_PROJECT_ID=XXXXXXX
+NEXT_PUBLIC_SANITY_DATASET=production

+These are crucial environment variable and can be changed locally in '.env.local' and on prod in Vercel Dashboard:  project -> settings -> environment variables

+Remember, if the URL is changed the CORS will need to be added - Manage Panel :API -> CORS -> add new base url

 To manage the Webpage Content, log into 'Sanity Studio': Just add '/studio' to the end of the URL or 'Admin Panel' in the footer